 Should salmon raised on feed that artificially keeps its flesh pink be labeled as containing “color additives”?
 That question is the subject of a class action lawsuit in Seattle against major supermarkets there.
-It is one of a number of lawsuits brewing across the country that center on food labeling, and it brings into focus a question that kosher consumers, and kashrus professionals in particular, often ask: Can I be reasonably sure that what’s not on the label is not in the food?
+It is one of a number of lawsuits brewing across the country that center on food labeling, and it brings into focus a question that kosher consumers, and kashrus professionals in particular, often ask: Can I be reasonably sure that what’s not on the ingredients label is not in the food?

-The first part of this article will try to answer that question from the point of view of the regulations governing food labels.
+The first part of this article will try to answer that question from the point of view of the regulations governing food ingredients labels.
 But a review of the regulations is not adequate to answer a kashrus consumer’s questions; it is also necessary to evaluate the extent to which companies adhere to the regulations.
 The first part of this article will provide some background about regulations and the second part is a brief discussion about compliance.

-The Food and Drug Administration (FDA), as it responds to Congress and writes regulations for food labels, has to balance two separate interests: One is to inform consumers.
-The more inclusive a label, the better position a consumer is in to make choices.
+The Food and Drug Administration (FDA), as it responds to Congress and writes regulations for food ingredients labels, has to balance two separate interests: One is to inform consumers.
+The more inclusive an ingredients label, the better position a consumer is in to make choices.
 But the FDA also recognizes that it should not force food manufacturers to sacrifice their trade secrets – which often center upon what ingredients are put into foods, and at what proportions.
 The regulations represent a middle ground, a balance between these two interests.
 The philosophy behind food labeling-laws, as the FDA’s literature itself states, is to regulate without over-regulating.

 The FDA balances these interests by requiring that all ingredients be declared while granting a few narrow, but significant, exemptions.
 For example, absent on ingredients labels is the proportion, or percentage, of each ingredient.
 The regulations require only that food labels list the ingredients in descending order of predominance according to weight.
 That means that the heaviest is first, the lightest is last, and so on.
-(Medicine ingredients labels, it should be noted, are not beholden to this rule.
+(Medicine labels, it should be noted, are not beholden to this rule.
 Medicine labels list ingredients in alphabetical order only.)

 A second exemption permits collective language for flavors and spices.
 A simple declaration of “natural flavors” is allowed to cover a host of ingredients used in a product.
 Collective language is a critical exemption for manufacturers that use proprietary ingredients that can be considered “flavors” or “spices”.
 As a case in point, a chametz ingredient could be hidden behind the pillar of “natural flavors”.
 If a person wants to know whether a product is subject to chametz sh’ovar alov HaPesach, it would be prudent not to disregard a “natural flavors” declaration.